 Sources of metals from construction sites include sediment-bound metals, construction materials, and equipment used on construction sites.
 Additionally, in highly urbanized Los Cerritos Channel freshwater watershed, re-development of former industrial sites has a higher potential to discharge sediments laden with metals.
 During wet-weather, runoff from construction sites has the potential to contribute metals loadings to the Channel.
 Building materials and construction waste exposed to stormwater can leach and contribute metals to waterways.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers for the Los Cerritos Channel Metals TMDL.

-WLA Translation
+Waste Load Allocation Translation

-1) Dry-weather WLA
+1) Dry-weather Waste Load Allocation

-The Los Cerritos Channel Metals TMDL assigns a concentration-based waste load allocation (WLA) for dry-weather.
+The Los Cerritos Channel Metals TMDL assigns a concentration-based waste load allocation for dry-weather.
 Non-Stormwater Discharges (NSWDs) are authorized in this General Permit if Section IV.A terms and conditions are met to control the discharge of pollutants from the construction site.
 Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be either eliminated or have regulatory coverage under a separate NPDES permit.
 Authorized NSWDs, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
 The Regional Water Board may impose additional requirements on NSWDs if deemed necessary per site-specific analysis.

-2) Wet-weather WLAs
+2) Wet-weather Waste Load Allocations

-The Los Cerritos Channel Metals TMDL assigns a mass-based WLA per construction area in grams per day per acre (g/day/ac) for copper, lead, and zinc for discharges into the Los Cerritos Channel.
-In addition, daily storm volume flows are required to calculate the WLA for each metal.
-The mass-based WLAs are shown in Table 63 below.
+The Los Cerritos Channel Metals TMDL assigns a mass-based waste load allocation per construction area in grams per day per acre (g/day/ac) for copper, lead, and zinc for discharges into the Los Cerritos Channel.
+In addition, daily storm volume flows are required to calculate the waste load allocation for each metal.
+The mass-based waste load allocations are shown in Table 63 below.

-Table 63 – Los Cerritos Mass-based WLAs
+Table 63 – Los Cerritos Mass-based Waste Load Allocations